virtualscreenlab/Quantum/README.md

 ## Requirements
 - Python 3.7+, Qiskit, RDKit

+## License
+- This project is licensed under the GNU General Public License.

 ## Contact
 - For questions or feedback, please contact Prof. Sergey Shityakov [shityakoff@hotmail.com] or open an issue in the repository.